rohitha24-k/ELEVATE-LABS-TASK-6/README.md

-#  README: Subqueries and Nested Queries in SQL
+# Subqueries and Nested Queries in SQL

 ## Objective